POSTGRES ARCHITECTURE & INTERNALS:

 1. How connection is established in postgres?

-The supervisor process is called postmaster and listens at a specified TCP/IP port for incoming connections.
+The supervisor process is called postgres server( earlier it was known as postmaster) and listens at a specified TCP/IP port for incoming connections.
 Whenever a connection request comes, it spawns a new backend process.
 Those backend processes communicate with each other and with other processes of the instance using semaphores and shared memory to ensure data integrity throughout concurrent data access.

 Once a connection is established, the client process can send a query to the backend process it’s connected to.
 The backend process parses the query, creates an execution plan, executes the plan, and returns the retrieved rows to the client by transmitting them over the established connection.